-Appendix E includes public hearing documentation conducted on the 2021 FTIP Amendment No. 5, 2018 RTP Amendment No. 2, and the 2021 Conformity Analysis on June 28, 2021.
+Appendix E includes public hearing documentation conducted on the 2023 FTIP, the 2022 RTP and the corresponding Conformity Analysis on June 27, 2022.
 Comments received on the conformity analysis and responses made as part of the public involvement process are included in Appendix F.